 While we do not make any health claims on any of our spices, there has been some historic and limited recent evidence that cinnamon can potentially be helpful for:

-Antimicrobial Properties: Cinnamon oils have demonstrated antibacterial and antifungal activity, and show potential for future alternative and/or synergistic treatments for bacteria and yeast.
+- Antibacterial and Antifungal Treatments: Cinnamon oils have demonstrated antibacterial and antifungal activity, and show potential for future alternative and/or synergistic treatments for bacteria and yeast.
 (A, B, C, D, E, F, G)

 Further clinical studies are warranted and in progress.
 Please always consult your healthcare provider.
 This is not intended as medical advice.